Our Online Safety policy can be found on our policies page. Please follow the link here.

 At the start of the school year, each class discusses how we can all stay safe online and the dangers we may face on the internet.
 We then ask every child in KS2 to sign an Acceptable Use Agreement so that we know they have read and understood our school's rules on staying safe.
 We also have an Acceptable Use Agreement for our younger children and you can download a copy here.

-For more information you can download our E safety policy here.
+For more information you can download our online safety policy from our policies page by clicking the link here.

 To help parents we have put together a selection of links to websites that will help them to ensure that their children can reap the benefits of the Internet while staying safe.
 We have also included links to our monthly newsletter.